kyle9021/fal-con-shift-everywhere-25/README.md

 ### Create a GitHub Secret

-This action relies on the following environment variables stored as GitHub Secrets: `CROWDSTRIKE_CLIENT_ID`, `CROWDSTRIKE_CLIENT_SECRET`, and `CROWDSTRIKE_API_URL` to authenticate with the CrowdStrike API.
+This action relies on the following environment variables stored as GitHub Secrets: `FALCON_CLIENT_ID`, `FALCON_SECRET_ID`, and `FALCON_API_URL` to authenticate with the CrowdStrike API.

-Create a GitHub secret in your repository to store the CrowdStrike API Client secret created from the step above.
+Create GitHub secrets in your repository to store the CrowdStrike API Client secret, Client ID, and API url created from the step above.
 For more information, see [Creating secrets for a repository](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

 ### Required Dependencies
 - `curl` - For API calls and file downloads